 - Payment must be drawn on a bank or other financial institution in the United States and must be payable in U.S. currency

-- Paper clip the check or money order to the top of your N-400 application before mailing it to USCIS
+- Paper clip the check, money order, or credit card form to the top of your N-400 application before mailing it to USCIS

 Those making payments by check should note that USCIS will convert the payment into an electronic funds transfer (EFT).
 In other words, they will electronically debit your account.